COVID-19 - Skilled Capital Qualification and Skill Set List

 Skilled Capital offers an opportunity for the Canberra community to access quality training and fill critical skills needs areas across a range of industries such as community services, information technology, health and construction.

-Courses available through Skilled Capital range from certificate III to advanced diploma qualifications, as well as a selection of certificate II pathway qualifications.
+Courses available through Skilled Capital range from certificate III to advanced diploma qualifications.
 Skills sets which are shorter training courses comprising 1 or more units of competency linked to a licensing requirement or an industry need, are also offered under Skilled Capital.

 The qualifications and courses offered under Skilled Capital are informed by the ACT Skills Needs List.
 This list enables the ACT Government to better target funding for training that is most likely to lead to improved employment outcomes for Canberrans.